elbywan/wretch/README.md

 Wretch is compatible with and tested in _Node.js >= 14_.
 Older versions of node may work but it is not guaranteed.

+### Polyfills (Node.js < 18)

-> 🥳 Starting from Node.js 18, [node includes experimental fetch support](https://nodejs.org/en/blog/announcements/v18-release-announce/).
-Wretch will work without installing any polyfill.
+**Starting from Node.js 18, [node includes experimental fetch support](https://nodejs.org/en/blog/announcements/v18-release-announce/).
+Wretch will work without installing any polyfill.**
->
-> For older versions of Node.js, Wretch requires installing [FormData](https://github.com/form-data/form-data) and [fetch](https://www.npmjs.com/package/node-fetch) polyfills.

-### Polyfills

-Since the `Node.js` standard library does not provide a native implementation of fetch (and other Browsers-only APIs), polyfilling is mandatory.
+For older versions, the Node.js standard library does not provide a native implementation of fetch (and other Browsers-only APIs) and polyfilling is mandatory.

 _The non-global way (preferred):_